 3 Tips for Home Buyers Considering a Previously Owned Home

-If your family is house shopping this summer, you already know the anxiety associated with buying a home.
+If your family is house shopping, you already know the anxiety associated with buying a home.
 You’ll wonder what mysteries lurk behind the walls and whether you’ll inherit a bunch of new problems that the current owner might be hiding.
 Water heaters and sewer lines can prove costly.
 As plumbers, we hear from lots of customers who experience plumbing problems within the first year at a new (older) home.
 So here are some tips for you to remember before you buy.

-1. Buyers do not have to disclose information about plumbing problems so ask questions!
+1. Sellers do not have to disclose information about plumbing problems so ask questions!
 Ask when the home was built.
 If it is more than 12 years old and still has the original water heater, expect to replace the unit within the next year or two.
 If the house is 25 years old or older, it may not have plastic/PVC sewer pipes.
 And that’s not good.
 When it comes to reliable sewers, plastic is good, clay, iron and concrete are bad because these materials do not wear well underground as well as plastic does.
 Root intrusion is common in every type of sewer line except for PVC.
 Ask the owner if they’ve ever had trouble with the sewer clogging.

 2. A sewer line inspection is not included in a standard home inspection.
 It’s true because sewer inspection video camera snakes are expensive.
 Good ones can cost more than $5000 each so most home inspectors don’t make the investment.
 Sewer repairs are expensive and sewer replacement costs can easily exceed ten thousand dollars.
 When you think about it that way, paying a company like Roto-Rooter to video inspect the sewer line is a good investment.
 You can expect to pay between $200 and $550 for a complete sewer line camera inspection and that will include a DVD or thumb drive copy for your records.